Search Intent Magic: How To Use Search Intent To Grow Your Business

 Search intent comes in three general types:

-Navigational – which means that the search is intended to help a user find a particular website or to find a specific business locally.
+Navigational means that the search is intended to help a user find a particular website or find a specific business locally.

-Transactional – which means that the user’s objective is to make a purchase of a particular item or to look for a service.
-AI will make it more likely for the search results to show the websites of businesses that are selling a product or service that the user is looking for.
+Transactional – This means that the user’s objective is to purchase a particular item or look for a service.
+AI will make it more likely for the search results to show the websites of businesses selling a product or service that the user is looking for.

 How Do You Use Search Intent To Your Advantage?